geogaddialex/poolLeague/README.md

-	User MostPlayed doesn't need to show the users name Remove / Edit comment (that you added, or admin can remove) All time page shows best TNSR record (closed seasons only)
+	User MostPlayed doesn't need to show the users name Remove / Edit comment (that you added, or admin can remove) All time page shows best TNSR record (closed seasons only) User page default tab should be current season

 	http://www.epa.org.uk/images/rules/World%20Rules%202015.pdf